MultiCraft/repixture/mods/rp_builtin_item/README.txt

 * Notifies rp_nav when the map item was collected
 * If the group `no_item_drop` is present in the item definition, or the item entity will be instantly deleted
+* If `_rp_canonical_item` is set in the item definition, this item (itemname) will be used for the entity instead when it spawns.
+Useful when an item has multiple variants ike a compass

 ## Licensing
 Credits: Originally by Minetest developers (from the `builtin` part of Minetest)